facebookresearch/moodist/docs/internals/tcp_store.md

 struct ShutdownState {
-  bool shutdown = false;  // Phase 1: received messageShutdown from this rank bool exited = false;    // Phase 2: received messageExit from this rank };
+  bool shutdown = false;  // Phase 1: received messageShutdown from this rank bool exited = false;    // Phase 2: received messageExit from this rank bool exitAck = false;   // Phase 3: received messageExitAck from this rank };
 Vector<ShutdownState> shutdownStates;  // Indexed by rank
 ```